My Name is Paula.

 Become a Foster Family with Aspiranet

-Children in foster care did nothing wrong to get there.
-Every foster child is unique, but the common thread that connects every experience is trauma.
-When a child has to be removed from their home, the reasons can be anything from abuse to neglect.
-Aspiranet’s Foster and Foster-Adopt programs work with families who are able to provide a high level of care to these children and help ensure consistency and hope for them.
+Children in foster care have been removed from their families due to neglect and/or abuse.
+Every foster child’s story is unique, but the common thread they all share is a history of trauma.
+Aspiranet’s Foster and Foster-Adopt programs work with families who can provide a high level of care to these children and help ensure consistency and hope for them.

 Aspiranet’s Foster and Foster-Adopt programs put the needs of each child first.
-When you open your home to a foster child, you’re giving them a safe and stable place to live.
-You’re giving them a place to call home, whether it’s for a short time or permanently.
+When you open your home to a foster child, you give them a safe and stable place to live.
+You’re giving them a place to call home, whether for a short time while their parents work to reunify or permanently, such as through adoption.
 When you become a foster family, you’ll have the opportunity to build a relationship that can last a lifetime.
-And most importantly, you’ll give a child the greatest gift you possibly can… someone they can count on.
+And most importantly, you’ll be helping a child during their time of need.

-In most cases, Aspiranet’s goal is to reunify the child with a birth parent or family.
-When or if reunification is not viable, the child’s existing foster family is most often considered for adoption.
-There is no guarantee that a child placed with your family will be able to be adopted, and there is no guarantee that when a child is available for adoption, that your family will be able to adopt them.
+Per state law, the primary goal is to reunify the child with a birth parent or family.
+When or if reunification is not viable, a permanency plan is established.
+Although the child’s existing foster family is most often considered for adoption, there is no guarantee that a child matched with your family can be adopted.

 It’s important to remember that Aspiranet puts what’s in the best interests of each child ahead of everything else.